Checkpoint 1

 We provide two Python scripts for testing:

-Tip #1: You don’t have to make all controllers perfect.
+Tip #1: You don’t have to make all control mode drive perfectly.
 The required plots are only for comparison, to show how the PID controller improves performance.

 Tip #2: If the robot doesn’t drive a perfect square, it also might not be your controller, it could be due to inaccurate odometry.
 Continue to Task 1.3 to explore ways to improve it further.